Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: Introduction

-Surely, when rank $>6$, most exotic quantum subgroups will continue to be Lie-type conformal embeddings.
-We expect that, given any simple $\fg$, there are at most four or five levels where all their exotic quantum subgroups reside.
-For example, $\fg=E_7$ appears to have exactly three exotic quantum subgroups (namely at $k=3,12,18$, two of which are of Lie type) and $\fg=E_8$ appears to have only one (at $k=30$, of Lie type).
-In short, apart from simple-current extensions and Lie-type conformal embeddings (both of which are completely understood), all other extensions of $\cV(\fg,k)$ appear to be extremely rare, with very few in each rank, but perhaps infinitely many as one runs over all ranks.
+Surely, when rank $>6$, most exceptional quantum subgroups will continue to come from Lie-type conformal embeddings.
+We expect that, given any simple $\fg$, there are at most four or five levels where all their exceptional quantum subgroups reside.
+For example, $\fg=E_7$ appears to have exactly three exceptional quantum subgroups (namely at $k=3,12,18$, two of which are of Lie type) and $\fg=E_8$ appears to have only one (at $k=30$, of Lie type).
+In short, apart from simple-current extensions and Lie-type conformal embeddings (both of which are completely understood) and their level-rank duals, all other extensions of $\cV(\fg,k)$ appear to be extremely rare, with very few in each rank, perhaps only finitely many as one runs over all simple $\fg$.

-The quantum subgroups when $\fg$ is semisimple largely reduce to those of the simple summands, using a contragredient analogue of Goursat's Lemma.
-More precisely, Theorem 3.6 in \cite{DNO} says that the connected \'etale algebras of MFC $\cC\boxtimes\cD$ correspond naturally to choices of connected \'etale algebras $\cA_c,\cA_d$ of $\cC$ resp.\ $\cD$, fusion subcategories $\cF_c,\cF_d$ of Rep$(\cA_c)^{\mathrm{loc}}$ and Rep$(\cA_d)^{\mathrm{loc}}$ respectively, and a braided tensor equivalence $\phi:\cF_c^{\mathrm{rev}}\to\cF_d$.
-We learn in this paper that when $\cC=\cC(\fg,k)$, the categories Rep$(\cA)^{\mathrm{loc}}$ for any connected \'etale algebra (quantum subgroup) $\cA$ are themselves minor tweaks of other $\cC(\fg',k')$; we learn in \cite{Sa} that with few exceptions the fusion subcategories of $\cC(\fg',k')$ are associated to simple-currents in simple ways; we know from \cite{EM,EM2} to expect that the braided equivalences between these subcategories are built from simple-currents and outer automorphisms of the Lie algebras.
+The quantum subgroups when $\fg$ is semisimple largely reduce to those of the simple summands, using a contravariant analogue of Goursat's Lemma.
+More precisely, Theorem 3.6 in \cite{DNO} says that the connected \'etale algebras of the Deligne product MFC $\cC\boxtimes\cD$ correspond naturally to choices of connected \'etale algebras $\cA_c,\cA_d$ of $\cC$ resp.\ $\cD$, fusion subcategories $\cF_c,\cF_d$ of (Rep$_\cC\,\cA_c)^{\mathrm{loc}}$ and (Rep$_\cD\,\cA_d)^{\mathrm{loc}}$ respectively, and a braided tensor equivalence $\phi:\cF_c^{\mathrm{rev}}\to\cF_d$.
+We learn here that when $\cC=\cC(\fg,k)$, the categories (Rep$_\cC\,\cA)^{\mathrm{loc}}$ for any connected \'etale algebra $\cA$ are themselves usually (always?) minor tweaks of other $\cC(\fg',k')$; we learn in \cite{Sa} that with few exceptions the fusion subcategories of $\cC(\fg',k')$ are associated to simple-currents in standard ways; we know from \cite{EM,EM2} to expect that the braided equivalences between these subcategories are built from simple-currents and outer automorphisms of the Lie algebras.
 We return to semisimple $\fg$ in \cite{Gan-ii}.